DevExpress-Examples/asp-net-mvc-grid-use-jquery-to-drag-and-drop-rows/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/t116869/)**
 <!-- run online end -->

-This example demonstrates how to use the jQuery framework to drag rows from one grid to another.
+This example demonstrates how to use the jQuery framework to drag rows between grids.

 ![Drag and drop grid rows](DragAndDropGridRows.png)